FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/books/2008-11-01-turned-out-nice-again.md

 ---
 layout: post
-title: Turned Out Nice Again
+title: Turned Out Nice Again &#124; 1 November 2008
+maintitle: Turned Out Nice Again
 subtitle: The Story of British Light Entertainment by Louis Barfe
 description: The section of the book about London Weekend Television's show "Lena and Bonnie" shows how little the Solomons cared about the personal relationships of Lena Zavaroni by arranging for her friend Bonnie Langford to be given a savage review, while Lena got a glowing review.
 Click on the link for details.
 image: /assets/images/books/ISBN-1843543818-cover-small.jpg